KALEIDOSCOPIC MACHINES

 Practices of IDNs development, as kaleidoscopic machines, shaped by technological acceleration, can now be reimagined and rethought as material ecosystems and entangled processes of creation.
 In these assemblages, machines are no longer merely tools, but generative, sympoietic, refractive, speculative, and participatory systems in which narrative elements fracture, loop, combine, mutate, hallucinate, or multiply in response to agential interaction and algorithmic processes.

-We particularly welcome works that engage with Generative AI (and beyond), understood as a critical site of inquiry, poetic invention, and cultural speculation.
+We particularly welcomed works that engage with Generative AI (and beyond), understood as a critical site of inquiry, poetic invention, and cultural speculation.
 How much AI do we want involved in the shaping of our interactive digital narratives (IDNs)?
 What happens when authorship, imagination, agency, and interpretation are distributed across multiple agencies and entities?
 We invite submissions that explore these questions through forms such as algorithmic storytelling, speculative interfaces, autonomous agents, and AI-based collaboration.
-We are especially interested in works that challenge conventional modes of narrative and interactivity—works that are nonlinear, emergent, iterative, and refracted.
+We were especially interested in works that challenge conventional modes of narrative and interactivity—works that are nonlinear, emergent, iterative, and refracted.
 Nonetheless, we also welcome other creative approaches to IDNs.

-We invite artists to think about IDNs as interfaces for experiencing stories and meaning through multiple lenses—reflecting the complexity of the accelerated world we live in—and as opportunities to empathise with multiple forms of “otherness”.
+We invited artists to think about IDNs as interfaces for experiencing stories and meaning through multiple lenses—reflecting the complexity of the accelerated world we live in—and as opportunities to empathise with multiple forms of “otherness”.

 • What does it mean to collaborate with a machine—creatively, critically, or speculatively?